 The view of the Jog Falls was quite different from here.
-We observed that this viewpoint was seldom covered by mist and clouds and hence provided us with an unobstructed view of the waterfall.
-There was so much water in the Jog Falls during our visit that it was almost scary to venture very close to the viewpoint.
-The water fell with such great intensity, it made a loud roar.
-The heavy wind carried sprays of mist along with it making the surrounding atmosphere extremely humid.
+We observed that this viewpoint was seldom covered by mist and clouds, providing us with an unobstructed view of the waterfall.
+There was so much water in the falls during our visit that it was almost scary to venture very close to the viewpoint.
+The water fell with such great intensity that it made a loud roar.
+The heavy wind carried sprays of mist, making the surrounding atmosphere extremely humid.
 We highly recommend visiting this viewpoint.

-Note: Look for ‘Jog IB’ in the map to locate this viewpoint.
+Note: Look for ‘Jog IB’ on the map to locate this viewpoint.

 2. Linganamakki Dam

-The Linganamakki Dam is located in the Sagara town which is about 11 kilometres away from the Jog Falls, Karnataka.
+The Linganamakki Dam is located in Sagara town, which is about 11 kilometres away from the Jog Falls, Karnataka.
 The dam was constructed in the year 1964 across the Sharavathi River.
 The reservoir receives water mainly through rainfall and the other tributaries of the Sharavathi River.
 The dam is approximately 3 kilometres long and has 11 gates.
 Boating facilities are available in one part of the reservoir.
-Special permission is required to visit the main dam, however, all visitors are allowed to see the dam from the viewpoint.
-The entire surrounding area of the Linganamakki dam is full of lush green plantation and incredible natural beauty.
-When the dam overflows during peak monsoon season, the gates are opened and all that water then flows down the Jog Falls in Karnataka.
+Special permission is required to visit the main dam; however, all visitors are allowed to see the dam from the viewpoint.
+The entire surrounding area of the Linganamakki dam is full of lush green plantations and incredible natural beauty.
+When the dam overflows during peak monsoon season, the gates are opened, and all that water then flows down the Jog Falls in Karnataka.

 4. Sharavathi Valley and Suspension Bridge

 Sharavathi valley viewpoint and suspension bridge lie on the way from Honnavar to Jog Falls in Karnataka.
-It is situated in the Honnavar taluka, Uttara Kannada district which is 35 kilometres away from the Jog Falls.
+It is situated in the Honnavar taluka, Uttara Kannada district, 35 kilometres away from the waterfalls.
 The bridge is built over the ferociously flowing Sharavathi River and connects two nearby villages.
 The locals often use the bridge to cross over to the other village.
 The locals even ride 2-wheeler vehicles on the bridge.

 Hotels near Jog Falls or Places to stay near Jog Falls, Karnataka - India